a-hamzah/ros_robotics/README.md

 # Differential Drive Robot with Big Tyres

 This repository is being used for a Differential Drive Robot Simulation in Gazebo.

-## Progress
+## Progress (Platform: ROS1 Kinetic Kame)

 - Created a basic base_link (Chassis)

-- NEXT: Wheel Integration
+- Wheel Integration

+- NEXT: Add collision

 ## Usage